-In Charleston, Rabbi Baron’s father served as Cantor and his mother was a Hebrew teacher for the small but historic (1734) southern Jewish community.
-Upon moving to East Meadow, New York, the rabbi attended Yeshiva d’Long Island, Hebrew Institute of Long Island, and went on to Hunter College then York College of the City, University of New York where he graduated with a double major in Hebrew Literature and Political Science.
-He completed his rabbinical studies and was ordained in Jerusalem, Israel by Rabbi Israel Grossman, the Au Bet Din (Chief Rabbinic Jurist) of the Jerusalem rabbinate.
+Rabbi David Baron was born in New York and graduated from Hunter College of the City University of New York with a double major in Political Science and Hebrew Literature.
+He completed his rabbinical studies and was ordained in Jerusalem, Israel by Rabbi Israel Grossman, the Av Bet Din (Chief Rabbinic Jurist) of the Jerusalem rabbinate.
 After his ordination he served conservative pulpits in Lake Hopatcong, New Jersey and Miami, Florida before moving to Los Angeles.

-As the Founding Rabbi of our Temple of the Arts in 1992, he developed the unique approach of “Religion through music, drama, art, dance, and film.”
+As the Founding Rabbi of Temple of the Arts in 1992, he developed the unique approach of “Religion through music, drama, art, dance, and film.”

-He has appeared on Good Morning America, CNN, NBC, PBS, A&E, and has spoken to diverse groups ranging from Young Presidents Organization and World Presidents Organization to the Young Leadership Convention of the United Jewish Communities.
+He has appeared on Good Morning America, CNN, NBC, PBS, A&E, and has spoken to many diverse groups ranging from Young Presidents Organization and World Presidents Organization to the Young Leadership Convention of the United Jewish Communities.
 His frequent television appearances have featured interviews with leading personalities, artists, Nobel Laureates, and political leaders including Elie Wiesel, Abba Eban, Yakov Agam, the late Israeli Prime Minister Yitzhak Rabin, and Dr. Jonas Salk.